Illinois-IoT/main-project/tutorials/day5/day5.md

 ## Introduction

-Today, we will continue our journey on implementing a smart doorbell.
+Today, we will continue our journey of implementing a smart doorbell.
 We're going to make the doorbell listen to the visitors and transcribe what they are saying.
 In addition, we will integrate our code for motion detection from day3 into our video feed.

 Before doing so, we need a bit more knowledge about web development.